williamedwardhahn/Nonlinear/README.md

 world is of infinitely great roughness and complexity.
-However, the infinite sea of complexity includes two islands: one of Euclidean simplicity, and also a second of relative simplicity in which roughness is present, but is the same at all scales.
-From the interview A theory of roughness with B. Mandelbrot [12.19.04]
+However, the infinite sea of complexity includes two islands: one of Euclidean simplicity, and also a second of relative simplicity in which roughness is present, but is the same at all scales." - A theory of roughness, B. Mandelbrot 12.19.04